Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 Gainful employment not permitted

-The wording in this visa that puts a dampener on your aspirations is “nicht erlaubt”.
-It means that you are not allowed to work in Germany.
-You can visit Germany to set up a business, but you can only be its shareholder and not a managing director or any other type of employee.
+The wording in this visa that dampens your aspirations is “nicht erlaubt.”
+It means you’re not allowed to work in Germany.
+You can visit Germany to set up a business, but you can only be its shareholder – and not a managing director or any other type of employee.

 Generally, most ‘third country’ citizens can become shareholders of German companies without a residence permit.
-But, if you have want to live as well as set up a business in Germany then getting the right residence permit is essential.
+But if you want to live and set up a business in Germany, then getting the correct residence permit is essential.

 [BEGIN: Insert an Image between this tag]